 - At the end of each fingertip, Terry has small taser wires that he can launch out and were said to defeat Killer Croc.

-From Batman #700, Terry McGinnis is rescued by Damian Wayne (who is Batman) as a 4 month old baby.
+From Batman #700, Terry McGinnis is rescued by Damian Wayne, who has adopted the mantle of Batman, as a 4 month old baby who was infected by Joker venom.
 Years later, Damian is shown as an old man who is teaching Terry to be Batman of Neo-Gotham City.

 Interactions with Bruce Wayne